“Our permitting & inspection software is outdated, performs poorly, and the support is nearly non-existent, but we can’t afford to replace it!”

 Another particularly prohibitive licensing model charges user access for each individual module within a much larger system architecture, creating a corresponding increase in licensing, support AND maintenance costs.
 Such policies unnecessarily confine technology utility within an organization preventing ease of access during absences, vacations or peak operational cycles.

-Modern SaaS solutions steadfastly avoid such punitive usage models, and should your jurisdiction find itself hamstrung by an unsustainable licensing model carried over from a previous generation legacy solution, this can form the foundation for a solid business case for system replacement going forward.
+Modern software solutions steadfastly avoid such punitive usage models, and should your jurisdiction find itself hamstrung by an unsustainable licensing model carried over from a previous generation legacy solution, this can form the foundation for a solid business case for system replacement going forward.

 One of the most obvious and visible budget wins is the operational efficiencies achieved following implementation of automated, citizen-centric land management services.
-The replacement of outdated service desk processes with interactive citizen portals greatly reduces submission errors and permit throughput times while also facilitating a quicker more collaborative citizen experience and improved data integrity across the breadth of the organization.
+The replacement of outdated service desk processes with interactive citizen portals greatly reduces submission errors and permit throughput times while also facilitating a quicker and more collaborative citizen experience and improved data integrity across the breadth of the organization.
 Moreover, the elimination of in-person visits and paper-centric processes creates numerous positive environmental impacts reducing the overall carbon footprint and reinforcing the public perception of your agency as an innovation leader delivering new and improved opportunities for automation-led digital transformation and citizen engagement.

 A major shift is underway within regulatory agencies towards a risk-centric operating model in which technology becomes a central strategic asset for identifying and assessing level of risk and for understanding where an agency can best focus its limited resources and funds for maximum public safety benefit and efficiency.
 Government agencies are under increasing pressure to do more with less.
 Limited resourcing – especially in the areas of inspections and enforcement – means agencies must find ways to identify and focus most on problem areas, while releasing highly compliant, lower-risk operators to a higher level of trust with less routine scrutiny.